gordongessler/spinderlands-map/README.md

-An interactive map of Spiderlands
+An interactive map of Spinelands

 # To-do:
   - [X] Add window controlls